Clayton railway station, Melbourne: Description

 Clayton railway station is located in the suburb of Clayton.
 On the north side of the station is Carnish Road, and Clayton Road is to the west.
-The station is owned by VicTrack, a state government agency, and is operated by Metro Trains Melbourne.
-The station is approximately 19 kilometres (11.8 mi), or around a 33 minute train ride away, from Flinders Street.
+The station is owned by VicTrack and is operated by Metro Trains Melbourne.
+The station is approximately 17 km, or a 33 minute train ride away, from Flinders Street.

-Clayton station consists of a single island platform which is located above the road, and is connected to Clayton Road through both a lift and an escalator.
-The length of the platform is approximately 160 m long enough for a Metro Trains 7-car HCMT.
+Clayton station consists of a single island platform which is elevated above the road, and is connected to Clayton Road by escalators, lifts and a staircase.
+The length of the platform is approximately 160 m, long enough for a Metro Trains seven-car HCMT.

-The main car park at the station is located in between both Haughton Road and Carnish Road, just south of the station.
-The station fully complies with the Disability Discrimination Act of 1992, as there is a lift that connects the station entrance with Platforms 1 and 2.
+The main car park at the station is located in between both Haughton Road and Carnish Road, south of the station.
+The station complies with the Disability Discrimination Act, 1992, as there is a lift that connects the station entrance with Platforms 1 and 2.